 If you have sparse areas, you can still have flattering eyebrows if you use an eyebrow pencil that is two shades lighter than your brow color.
 This gives them a naturally full effect.
 Reach for warm hues!
 You can also use a clear eyebrow gel to keep them in place all day.

-If you are into perfectly-shaped eyebrows and cannot bear those gradually growing hair around your brows that messes up the brow shape now and then, tweezing always saves the day.
-Especially during the pandemic, when going to the salon for threading was not an option, tweezing came to the rescue.
-So, now that you know how to tweeze your eyebrows at home, go ahead and give it a try.
-Also, if your resistance to pain is less, you are glad to know that tweezing after a shower works wonders.
+If you are into perfectly-shaped eyebrows and cannot bear those gradually growing hair around your brows that messes up the brow shape now and then, tweezing is a DIY that always saves the day.
+Especially during the pandemic, when going to the salon for threading by professionals was not an option, tweezing came to the rescue.
+So, now that you have the confidence to tweeze your eyebrows at home, go ahead and give it a try.
+Include it in your weekly self-care and hygiene routine and make sure to sterilize and sanitize your tweezers for your safety and health.
+Also, if your resistance to pain is less, you should be glad to know that tweezing after a shower works wonders.
 Just be gentle and remember, do not over-pluck your eyebrows.

 Frequently Asked Questions